cgreenhalgh/fast-performance-demo/README.md

 And that should be it.

-Then
+Then a bit of one-time initialisation:
 ```
 ./scripts/setup.sh
 ```

-More details of docker stuff in [docs/docker.md](docs/docker.md).

 ## previous stuff...